MISSISSIPPI

 | 8 | $9,657 |

 Medicaid and CHIP use the same application and eligibility process.
-You can apply for Mississippi CHIP in one of the following ways:
+Families can apply for Mississippi CHIP through ACCESS MS at any time of the year.

 Mississippi Division of Medicaid